amoshnin/GRP-Pomidoro/README.md

 It is built for iOS and Android using React Native using TypeScript programming language. **Redux** was used as the storage management library.
 Main features include:
 - [x] Manual personalized construction of food combinations (for example: combining any quantity/size of pizza ingredients)
-- [x] Food/Drinks ordering with immediate synchronization with database
+- [x] Food/Drinks ordering with automatic synchronization with database

 <div align="center">
   <img src="./Pomidoro-W.png" />